Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit Charge 5: The best Google Pixel Watch fitness tracker alternative

 If you were only interested in the Google Pixel Watch’s Fitbit features, there’s no need to spend $350 to get them.
 The Fitbit Charge 5 should suit you just fine.
-Fitbit’s premier fitness band comes prerolled with an ECG, an EDA sensor for stress monitoring, and a skin temperature sensor.
-In essence, it’s a more slender, cheaper Fitbit Sense.
+Fitbit’s premier fitness band comes packing an ECG, an EDA sensor for stress monitoring, and a skin temperature sensor.
+In essence, it’s a slender, cheaper Fitbit Sense.

 The Charge 5 isn’t infallible, though.
 You forego an altimeter, which makes it a less attractive prospect for hikers.
-The GPS performance, heart rate accuracy, and battery life have all come under scrutiny from users online.
-Battery life, which is usually a Fitbit strength, is something of an issue on the Charge 5.
+The GPS performance, heart rate accuracy, and battery life have all been scrutinized by users online.
+Battery life, usually a Fitbit strength, is an issue on the Charge 5.

-However, we think you can look past these problems when you factor in its regular appearance in stock dump sales and its current low list price.
+However, you can look past these problems when you factor in its regular appearance in stock dump sales and its current low list price.

 - Bright, beautiful full-color OLED display